THE BEST ROOF TEAR OFF METHOD? AVOIDANCE

-As many building owners have found, to their dismay, over the years, most roofing systems require tearing off the old roof before the new system can be installed.
-This means that the inside of your building will be exposed to the elements during the course of the project.
-There have been times where rain snuck up on a roofing contractor while they had the inside of a building exposed, and before you know it there is ponding water of the inside of the building.
+As many building owners have found (to their dismay, over the years) most roofing systems require tearing off the old roof before the new system can be installed.
+This means that the inside of your building could have the potential to be exposed from above during the course of the project.
 This is obviously not a good situation.
-So, how can you replace your roof without tearing off the old one and exposing the inside of your building to the hot, cold, rain, or snow?
-There are 3 ways to avoid tearing off your roof; which means you save time, money, and avoid exposing the inside of your building and it’s occupants to the weather:
+So, how can you replace your roof without tearing off the old one and exposing the inside of your building to the heat, cold, rain, or snow?
+The best way to ensure that your roof is torn off and the new one is installed quickly: COMPLETELY AVIOD TEAR OFF ALTOGETHER.

 Install a Spray Foam Roof

-Another good alternative to tearing off your roof is to install a spray foam roof over top of your existing roof.
+A great alternative to tearing off your roof is to install a spray foam roof over top of your existing roof.
 In most cases, a spray foam roof can be installed directly over top of your existing roof, as long as it is clean and dry.
 The foam fully adheres to your existing roof and provides better insulation, waterproofing, protection from wind uplift, and reflectivity than most roofs do.
-So, not only do you avoid tear off, you also get a roof that is superior to your old roof in most cases.
+So, not only do you avoid tear off, you also get a roof that is superior to your old roof.

-On top of it’s quick and painless installation and performance once installed, spray foam offers you the ability to recoat your roof every 15-20 years and receive a brand new warranty.
+On top of its quick and painless installation and performance once installed, spray foam offers you the ability to recoat your roof every 15-20 years and receive a new warranty with it.
 This recoat once again prevents the need for tear off, so your building will still not be exposed to the elements.

-Restoration coatings are installed in a manner similar to spray foam. though their performance is quite different, both systems help the owner to avoid tear off.
+Restoration coatings are installed in a manner similar to spray foam.
+Though their performance is quite different, both systems help the owner to avoid tear off.
 Almost any existing flat roof that is clean and dry is a candidate to receive a new coating over the roof.
+Restoration coatings are designed to adhere to a number of different roofing materials.
 Once a roof is ready, simply spray or roll-apply the coating directly onto the existing roof.
-This will create a seamless, waterproof membrane over the existing roof and you were able to avoid tear off during installation.
+This will create a seamless, waterproof membrane over the existing roof all while avoiding tear off during installation.

-Restoration coatings aren’t a great option for roofs that aren’t structurally sound or for someone looking to greatly increase their R-value, but if you’re looking for leak protection and a warranty, a restoration coating is a fantastic option that can save you money and keep your building safe and covered.
-The owner of a roof that isn’t structurally sound probably can’t avoid tear off; that roof needs to come off for the safety of everyone in the building.
+Restoration coatings aren’t a great option for roofs that aren’t structurally sound or for someone looking to greatly increase their R-value for better insulation, but if you’re looking for leak protection and a warranty, a restoration coating is a fantastic option that can save you money and keep your building safe and covered.